GuireWire/remix-storage-factory/README.md

 This is part of the Cyfrin Solidity Blockchain Course.
+Specifically Course 2 Section 2.

+## Course 2 - Section 2 Lesson (NFT)
+Transaction Hash: 0xcec78759a264c36efbaa388c962c13bd30dc2a50164b459c58230a6ba1e4dced

 ## Deployed Contracts